magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/paypal-price-known-issue-commerce-237p1.md

 1. On the store front, add any product to the cart (product A, price $50).
 1. Click the cart link to open the cart.
 1. Click the **PayPal Checkout** button.
-1. Use you PayPal credentials to login to PayPal and submit the payment.
+1. Use you PayPal credentials to log in to PayPal and submit the payment.
 1. Finish order placement on the store side.
 1. Go back to the catalog and a add different product (product B, price $100) to the cart.
 1. Click the cart link to open the cart.